-At this point, is seems the jury is still out on whether breakfast is the most important meal of the day, at least in terms of weight control.
+At this point, the jury is still out on whether breakfast is the most important meal of the day, at least in terms of weight control.
 New, more rigorous research like the Bath Breakfast Project will help clarify some important questions about breakfast and health.

 Breakfast for Athletes

 Although some research is questioning the importance of breakfast, what does this mean for athletes?